rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 OpenStack is an open cloud standard and implementation that can be used to build both public and private clouds.
-A private cloud is an on-demand and scalable server environment reserved for your data alone, whether you host it in your datacenter, Rackspace&rsquo;s or any third party&rsquo;s.
+A private cloud is an on-demand and scalable server environment reserved for your data alone, whether you host it in your datacenter, Rackspace's or any third party's.
 Private cloud is intended for companies who want to host the servers themselves for security and compliancy requirements and any other reasons they may have.